A trajectorial interpretation of Doob's martingale inequalities: Qualitative Doob -inequality---Proof of Theorem Qualitative Doob L p-inequality---Proof of Theorem 1.2

-By rearranging terms one obtains the identity
+By rearranging terms, one obtains the identity

 If it is possible to pass to a limit on either of the two sides, one can do so on the other.
-Hence, $\int_0^T g_t\,df_t$ is defined whenever $\int_0^T f_t\,dg_t$ is defined and vice versa, since the monotonicity of $g$ implies that $(*)$ converges.
-In this case we obtain the integration by parts formula
+Hence, $\int_0^T g_t \,df_t$ is defined whenever $\int_0^T f_t \,dg_t$ is defined and vice versa, since the monotonicity\vadjust{\goodbreak} of $g$ implies that $(*)$ converges.
+In this case we obtain the integration-by-parts formula